kragen/derctuo/markdown/cyclic-fabrication-systems.md

 Clays go through a series of states of plasticity according to their hydration.
-Above about 25% water, they are colloidal liquids called "slips"; around 22%, purely plastic solids or thixotropic liquids, which shrink substantially as they dry further; around 20%, they remain plastic over a large range of deformations but become capable of brittle fracture ("leather-hard") and almost do not shrink upon further drying; and below about 18%, they are fragile, brittle solids, which do not shrink on further drying.
+Above about 25% water, they are colloidal liquids called “slips”; around 22%, purely plastic solids or thixotropic liquids, which shrink substantially as they dry further; around 20%, they remain plastic over a large range of deformations but become capable of brittle fracture (“leather-hard”) and almost do not shrink upon further drying; and below about 18%, they are fragile, brittle solids, which do not shrink on further drying.
 (The precise transition points vary by clay composition, soaking time, and aqueous solute content.)
 Firing results in further shrinkage.
-The other components of the so-called "clay body" can enhance plasticity and reduce sintering temperatures, and they tend to decrease shrinkage.
-The sintered clay body is much stronger and can be nonporous, especially if sintered a second time coated with a so-called "glaze" which melts fully rather than just sintering; typically this results in further shrinkage.
+The other components of the so-called “clay body” can enhance plasticity and reduce sintering temperatures, and they tend to decrease shrinkage.
+The sintered clay body is much stronger and can be nonporous, especially if sintered a second time coated with a so-called “glaze” which melts fully rather than just sintering; typically this results in further shrinkage.

-Because fired or even dried clay can plastically deform leather-hard or fully plastic clay, it is straightforward to use so-called clay "seals" to reproduce geometry (in negative), and such "bullae" have been a key security measure for commercial transactions for some 12 millennia, since the beginning of agriculture if not before; recently metals are more commonly used instead of clay, but this innovation was
+Because fired or even dried clay can plastically deform leather-hard or fully plastic clay, it is straightforward to use so-called clay “seals” to reproduce geometry (in negative), and such “bullae” have been a key security measure for commercial transactions for some 12 millennia, since the beginning of agriculture if not before; recently metals are more commonly used instead of clay, but this innovation was